Community Advocacy Project

 The State Central Register (SCR) is a state record of your ACS investigation.
 It can prevent some employers from hiring you in the future.
 We may be able to help you in clearing your name from the SCR.
 If you want this help, please email [email protected].

 CFR’s Community Advocacy Project (CAP) wants to prevent parents from ever having to come to court at all, by providing them crucial critical legal and social work help early—when the City first knocks at their door.
 Parents with means would call an attorney if they were facing an intrusive and frightening investigation into their parenting conducted by a powerful government agency.
 CAP does the same for parents with limited resources who don’t know their rights or how to access services.
 Read more about CAP’s work.

 Most parents and other caretakers don’t get help before they talk to ACS.
 But CAP can help families during the whole process.
-We work to keep families together and keep children out of foster care.
-When that is not possible, CAP can often help reduce the time a child spends in foster care.
+We work to keep families together and keep children out of the foster system.
+When that is not possible, CAP can often help reduce the time a child spends in the foster system.